 There are a few areas where the water is extremely challenging for our resin to filter and in these areas, we are experiencing a shortened filter life with an aroma of trimethylamine when they’re spent (a fish-like smell).
 It is the unique solution of different minerals in the water that causes the filter to degrade faster, and not necessarily in the hardest of water areas.

-We altered our resin mix to try to combat this, however this still struggles in the most challenging areas, for example, parts of London and Copenhagen.
-Usage can be as low as 30 litres.
+We altered our resin mix to try to combat this, however this still struggles in the most challenging areas.

 No, there is a small reservoir of water that stays in the filter chamber once the water has filtered through, to keep the filter hydrated.
 You don't need to keep the filter immersed in water.